Sorry for not updating the blog as frequently as before! Work has been really busy,…

 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

-This is a refreshing, fruity orange chiffon cake.
+A refreshing, fruity orange chiffon cake.
 Soft and fluffy in texture, you will fall in love with this light but moist cake!

 Making chiffon cakes at home can be intimidating.
 I find that I would need to “practice” making chiffon cakes every few months so that I do not lose the skill!
 How about you?
 Do you make chiffon cakes often?